California Department of Corrections and Rehabilitation: Fugitive Apprehension Team

-An elite and low-profile unit within CDCR is the Fugitive Apprehension Team or FAT which is made up of just over eighty agents who are assigned to offices throughout the state.
-FAT agents are criminal investigators and are teamed with the Warrants Unit of the United States Marshals Service (USMS) in locating and apprehending individuals wanted for high-violence offenses, whether under the jurisdiction of CDCR or local agencies.
+The Fugitive Apprehension Team (FAT), is an elite and low-profile unit within CDCR.
+Comprising just over eighty agents, these criminal investigators are assigned to offices throughout the state.
+They are teamed with the Warrants Unit of the United States Marshals Service (USMS) and are tasked with locating and apprehending individuals wanted for high-violence offenses, whether under the jurisdiction of CDCR or local agencies.
 FAT agents have full-time peace officer powers throughout the state under Penal Code Section 830.2(d) and provide services to local agencies whose resources do not allow them to pursue violent offenders who have fled their jurisdictions, to parole violators wanted for violent offenses, and individuals wanted under federal warrants.
 Some of the agents have powers that extend beyond the State of California as they are also sworn Special Deputies of the USMS.
 FAT agents are highly trained in high-risk warrant service execution and must complete a special tactical academy to become a member of the "Teams."
-The "Teams" take their name from the Navy SEAL program, as they are so elite and secretive.
-Members of these teams are kept confidential for safety and security reasons, as their nature is to conduct investigations in locating violent fugitives and executing their apprehension on a timely basis.
+The "Teams" take their nick name from the Navy SEAL program.
+Members of these teams are kept confidential for safety and security reasons, as their nature is to conduct investigations in locating violent fugitives and executing their apprehension on a timely basis, ensuring the safety and security of all involved.

-FAT shares a sentimental affiliation with the historic California State Rangers, who were created in May 1853 by a California Legislative Act and organized by Captain Harry Love, to apprehend dangerous offenders of the time.
-In August 1853, after having fulfilled their purpose, the Rangers were mustered out of service.
+FAT shares a sentimental affiliation with the historic California Rangers, who were created in May 1853 by a California Legislative Act and organized by Captain Harry Love, to apprehend dangerous offenders of the time.
+In August 1853, after having fulfilled their purpose, the Rangers were mustered out of service California Ranger.
 The affiliation that FAT shares, although remotely, is that in July 1996 the California State Legislature enacted specific funds earmarked via the Department of Corrections to create fugitive teams to locate and bring to justice parole violators, the most violent offenders of modern times.
+In 2005, the department created a new division, the Office of Correctional Safety, incorporating the Law Enforcement and Investigations Unit to oversee fugitive and gang investigations.
+FAT's mission expanded at that time and an affiliation was created with the USMS in the investigation and apprehension of the most violent offenders throughout the state.